torvalds/linux/Documentation/arch/arm/omap/dss.rst

 omapdss driver
 --------------

-The DSS driver does not itself have any support for Linux framebuffer, V4L or such like the current ones, but it has an internal kernel API that upper level drivers can use.
+The DSS driver does not itself have any support for GNU/Linux framebuffer, V4L or such like the current ones, but it has an internal kernel API that upper level drivers can use.